podlove/podlove-specifications/podlove-syndication-extensions.md

 A Podcast URI makes life easier for podcast directories (as they can easily group feeds within the database representing the same podcast) and podcast clients (as they can safely select from a list of feeds and exclude non-associated feeds when presenting options to the user).
 Other uses may arise in the future when the idea spreads.

-## Episode GUID ##
+### Episode GUID ###

-An episode GUID is the globally unique ID that is commonly known as the `<guid>` element in RSS or the `<id>` (Atom) elements in feeds.
+An episode GUID is the globally unique ID that is commonly known as the `<guid>` element in RSS (or the `<id>`  element in Atom).
 The episode GUID already plays an important role in the podcast infrastructure as it is the deciding element that podcast clients should use to reference an episode.

 This specification considers the episode GUID to refer to the episode *as such*, not just the entry in a feed.
 If a podcast has multiple feeds and a single episode is referred to by more than one of the feeds, each entry in every referring feed *must* use the same episode GUID.

+### RSS vs. Atom ###

+The web world has been fighting the feed format war since the early beginning.
+We try to not to be too religious about this so let's just explain how we think things have turned out and should be treated today.

+RSS kicked of the syndication revolution and while being a rather under defined  standard leaving a lot of things in the open, it worked really well for most applications.
+Atom was pushed by people who cared a lot about semantics and saw the flaws of RSS from the beginning.
+But it never completely replaced RSS, especially not in the podcast world.

+While many blogs syndicate content via Atom feeds, the Atom standard – while being a very sophisticated well-designed format – has never caught on with podcasts.
+Almost every podcast feed out there is based on RSS 2.0 [^RSS2.0] and popular extensions like the iTunes Extensions [^iTunesRSSExtensions] explicitly extend RSS while they could also be used with Atom but usually nobody really cares to test the cases.

+As RSS is an XML-based format, extending RSS is straightforward and well-defined.
+That's what XML is all about and Atom is actually used more as an extension to RSS than as a standalone format.
+The rather strict definitions in Atom are also not always helpful when trying to come up with practical solutions.

+That's why we define the Podlove Syndication Extensions to extend HTML and RSS primarily.
+But you could use it on Atom feeds (and probably other formats) too.
+Your mileage may vary.
+However, this specification does not define usage of the extensions in Atom standalone documents.

-## Podcast Type ##
+### Podcast Type ###

 Podcasts are technically just feeds pointing to arbitrary files (the so-called "enclosures").
 However, practical usage of podcasts has created a well-established set of types of podcasts that software has learned to expect and deal with.